How Many AI Tools Do You Need to Know to Get an AI Job?

 Your tools should support these skills.

-How to show tool knowledge on your CV without looking like you are keyword stuffing
+How can you show AI tool knowledge on your CV without keyword stuffing?

 Use a structure that ties tools to outcomes.